lanthaler/HydraBundle/README.md

     composer require ml/hydra-bundle

-or adding the package to your composer.json file directly:
+or by adding the package to your composer.json file directly

 ```json
 {